 When you are in your 20s, you may think that you don’t need to pay attention to skin care and that your diet and lifestyle won’t affect your skin, but that’s not the case!
 Everything you do in your 20s will determine how well your skin ages.
 An ounce of prevention is worth a pound of cure as they say.
 So your 20s are the time to find beauty products that work well for your skin type and make sure you wear a daily SPF moisturiser.
 If you wear makeup, consider natural brands that don’t have ingredients that dry out your skin.

 Your diet and lifestyle will start to affect your skin more in your 30s, so it’s a good time to make healthful changes.
 There are anti-ageing skincare products with ingredients that fight signs of ageing that you might want to introduce in your 30s.
 These contain active ingredients that are known to help boost collagen production and prevent deep wrinkles from forming.
 Many people in their 30s use Botox as a preventative measure to combat future wrinkles.
+People can usually tell a person’s age just by looking at their hands.
+As your hands begin to show their age you may want to consider a hand rejuvenation treatment, to reverse the ageing process on the hands

 In your 40s you will notice more fine lines and wrinkles forming and your skin texture will be different.
 Your skin type may even change as you get older, becoming drier or a combination skin type.
 You might need to switch up your skin care routine and change some of your beauty products to adjust for skin changes.